 Hiring skilled, experienced contractors is essential to the success of your renovations.
 It is worth investing a little bit of extra money on reputable and experienced contractor teams, so you don’t need to stress out over the other items.

 For example, an office renovation in Hong Kong can cost HK$620 per square feet and up.
 A 2,000 square feet space can range from HK$1,24M (at $620/sqft) to HK$2.88M (at $1,440/sqft).

 *The total budget may vary depending on requirements, such as the number of employees, conference rooms, manager rooms, etc.

 This article is meant to provide a guide to what to watch out for if you are considering renovations.
 If you keep this advice in mind, you’re much less likely to run into unexpected costs and much more likely for your renovations to be successful.

-Contact us for more information about renovation costs.
+Contact us if you’re ready to start your office renovation, or get more information about renovation costs.

 We have a more detailed budgeting table to get you started on estimating your office renovation cost.
 Sign up below to get your FREE copy below.